sinkosi/get_next_line/README.md

 from a binary file.
 However, if you wish, you can make this behavior coherent.
 • Global variables are forbidden.
 • Static variables are allowed.

+# HOW TO USE
+After cloning run "gcc -Werror -Wextra -Wall main.c getnextline.c ./libft/includes/libft.h"

+Then call "a.out".

+You are free to create your own main.c file.